 Respect for Human Rights

-Aside from compliance with the laws of individual countries, the Kyocera Group implements measures in accordance with the United Nation’s Universal Declaration of Human Rights, the Fundamental Human Rights Convention by the International Labor Organization (ILO) and other international conventions.
+Aside from compliance with the laws of individual countries, the Kyocera Group implements measures in accordance with the United Nation's Universal Declaration of Human Rights, the Fundamental Human Rights Convention by the International Labor Organization (ILO) and other international conventions.
 The Kyocera Group has joined the United Nations Global Compact, a global platform setting out 10 fundamental principles relating to human rights, labor, environment, and prevention of corruption, out of agreement with the main purport of the Compact.
-The Kyocera Group has established "Kyocera Group Human Rights Policy" and explicitly prohibits the use of forced labor and child labor as well as discriminatory treatment on the basis of gender, age, beliefs, nationality, physical features, etc. The Kyocera Group is also working to prevent abuse of power and sexual harassment in the workplace.
+The Kyocera Group has established the "Kyocera Group Human Rights Policy" and explicitly prohibits the use of forced labor and child labor as well as discriminatory treatment on the basis of gender, age, beliefs, nationality, physical features, etc. The Kyocera Group is also working to prevent abuse of power and sexual harassment in the workplace.
 In addition, the Kyocera Group endeavors to exchange views and share information with employees through organizations such as labor unions and workplace associations.
 The Kyocera Group promotes development of a comfortable work environment that fosters motivation.

 Human Rights Policy